 - Gram stain for Neisseria gonorrhoeae on specimens from cervix, vagina, and anal crypts: As these anatomic locations may harbor nongonococcal Neisseria giving false-positive results, the smear should not be examined.
 Notify the physician or charge nurse why these smears are unsuitable for processing.

 - Specimen received for anaerobic culture from a site known to have anaerobes as part of the normal flora such as mouth, vagina, fistula or intestinal contents, samples from ileostomy or colostomy, etc. should not be processed and the physician should be informed accordingly.

-- If only one swab is submitted with multiple requests for various organisms (bacteria, AFB, fungi, virus, ureaplasma, etc.) ask the physician to send the additional samples or to prioritize test requests.
+- If only one swab is submitted with multiple requests for various organisms (bacteria, AFB, fungi, virus, ureaplasma, etc.), ask the physician to send the additional samples or to prioritize test requests.

 - If sputum swabs for AFB or fungal culture are received, notify the physician or charge nurse that the specimen is inadequate in quantity for the isolation of these microorganisms.
-Request properly collected specimens.
+Request properly collected samples.

 References and further readings

 - Andrea J. Linscott, 2016.
 2.1.
 Collection, Transport, and Manipulation of Clinical Specimens and Initial Laboratory Concerns, Clinical Microbiology Procedures Handbook, 4th Edition.
 ASM Press, Washington, DC. doi: 10.1128/9781683670438.CMPH.ch2.1

 - Procop, G. W., & Koneman, E. W. (2016).
 Koneman’s Color Atlas and Textbook of Diagnostic Microbiology (Seventh, International edition).
 Lippincott Williams and Wilkins.

 - Tille, P. (2017).
 Bailey & Scott’s Diagnostic Microbiology (14 edition).
 Mosby.